 When your business idea proves to be feasible, the time comes to expand to other locations.
 Having a centralized system with lots of in-depth documentation of daily routine management helps staff in new locations onboard quickly and uphold your brand name with high-quality services.

-Now, let’s look at the roles this platform should incorporate and how each of them can use this system.
+Now, let’s look at the roles this scheduling platform should incorporate and how each of them can use this system.

-In-home care software user roles
+Home healthcare agency scheduling software user roles

 The client is the primary customer role, which mainly uses the system to interact with caregivers.
 Such users can create a care plan, book a visit, manage the schedule, pay for the services delivered, provide feedback, rate or blacklist the caregivers.